 - Bring or borrow a reusable coffee cup for your daily drinks.
 Most coffee cups and lids are not recyclable in the ACT.

-- Keep a set of cutlery, straws and containers in your backpack, office or shared kitchen.
+- Keep a set of cutlery, a straw and a container in your backpack, office or shared kitchen so you’re always prepared.

-- BYO reusable bottle instead of buying plastic ones.
-Fill up your bottle for free on campus at designated water stations across campus or in local area kitchenettes.
+- Bring your own reusable water bottle.
+You can fill up for free at water stations across campus or in local kitchenettes.

-- If you can’t avoid drinks in single use bottles, try selecting an item that comes in a 10c refundable container.
-Be sure to drop off the empty container in designated 10c Refundable bins as we roll out new waste stream systems across campus, recycle the item at our Container Deposit Scheme point at the ground floor of Marie Reay.
+- If you can’t avoid buying drinks in bottles, choose a 10c refundable container.
+Drop it in a designated 10c Refundable bin or use our Container Deposit Scheme point on the ground floor of Marie Reay as part of the new campus-wide waste system.

-- Opt for reusable wrap items like beeswax wraps or containers instead of cling film.
+- Use beeswax wraps or reusable containers instead of cling film.

 Shop smart

-- Buy in bulk from source food locations like the Canberra Food Co-Op to reduce packaging.
+- Buy in bulk at places like the Canberra Food Co-Op to reduce packaging.

-- Support local stores that let you BYO container.
+- Support local stores that let you bring your own container.

 Rethink your bathroom and cleaning

-- Try bar soaps, shampoo bars or refillable options.
+- Try bar soap, shampoo bars or refillable options from bulk stores.

-- Swap to looseleaf tea or coffee grounds instead of teabags and coffee pods.
-The great news is that looseleaf tea and coffee grounds can be composted in our food organics bins.
+- Swap to loose-leaf tea and coffee grounds instead of teabags and pods.
+You can compost both in the food organics bins on campus.

 Get active and social